18 Sep 2023

 Lack of alignment on transformation goals

 How to avoid this? – Conduct goal discovery, this helps drive alignment and direction as it helps focus on an expected outcome.
-I wrote about the three types of goals discovery that are critical here.
+I wrote about the three types of goals discovery that are critical.
 When the goals are unclear the transformation journey reaches a ceiling and stunts.

 No shared direction on vision

-While vision may seem like fluff as I wrote about its critical importance and how to bring about clarity in this guide here, it impacts value creation and is a critical piece of influencing and driving decisions.
+While vision may seem like fluff as I wrote about its critical importance and how to bring about clarity, it impacts value creation and is a critical piece of influencing and driving decisions.

 Lack of buy-in from leadership on transformation

 More often than not, lack of alignment on transformation starts at the top.
-Part of the issue here is digital maturity that I shared in this guide here.
+Part of the issue here is digital maturity.
 Not having buy-in impacts adoption and critical decision-making.

 Every organization will have “protectors” of ways of working who will be resistant to change and try to derail any transformation effort.
 Why?
 The chaos that arises from resistance, increases the stickiness and reliability of the old guard.
 I have seen this manifest itself in the following ways